illyfrancis/scribble/docs/draft.md

 ## Assumptions

 The high-level design is produced to fulfill the business requirements outlined in the BRD.
-Along with the requirements the BRD states a number of assumptions with regards to external systems development and readyness of those systems.
+Along with the requirements the BRD states a number of assumptions with regards to the external systems development and readyness of those systems.
 The details are captured in the BRD under the section `Assumptions` and it is reproduced below, in verbatim, for the convenience of the reader.

 #### Assumptions from BRD